 Applicants for EMC Researcher Grants will be assessed in three categories: 0-2 years post-PhD, 3-7 years post-PhD, and 8-15 years post PhD.
-Career disruption may place you in a different category to your chronological one.
-For example, if you were awarded your PhD 9 years ago but have taken 3 years of maternity leave since then, you may fall into the 3-7 years post PhD category for the purposes of review.
-You must attach appropriate justification of career disruption and NSW Health reserves the right to determine the category within which your application is assessed.
+Career disruptions due to pregnancy, major illness/ injury and /or carer responsibilities may place you in a different category to your chronological one.
+Other relative to opportunity considerations do not apply for the purposes of determining the category within which your application will be assessed.
+For example, if you were awarded your PhD 9 years ago but have taken 3 years of maternity leave since then, you may be assessed in the 3-7 years post-PhD category.
+You must attach appropriate justification of career disruption such as a statutory declaration and/or other evidence.
+NSW Health reserves the right to determine the category within which your application is assessed.